aleph-im/aleph-whitepaper/chapters/03-specification.md

 **Posts**      Single data entry         Has a type field, an optional ref (reference) field that references another
                                          post or application-specific string.
-                                         Can be amended with new posts with type "amend" and ref to the previous post *Example:* blog post, comment, picture gallery, video entry, new data point, new event...
+                                         Can be amended with new posts with type "amend" and ref to the previous post.
+                                         Data inside post content can be optionally encrypted with either owner key or a recipient key.
+                                         *Example:* blog post, comment, picture gallery, video entry, new data point, new event...

 **VM State**   State of a virtual        Fields depending on underlying engine